auraphp/Aura.Auth/README.md

 ### Via Htpasswd

-To create an _Auth_ object that uses the _HtpasswdAdapter_, use the `newHtpasswdInstace()` method and pass the file path of the Apache htpasswd file.
+To create an _Auth_ object that uses the _HtpasswdAdapter_, call the `newHtpasswdInstace()` method and pass the file path of the Apache htpasswd file.

 ```
 <?php